 You can also call your current electricity retailer and ask for their best plan for your household or small business.

-The www.energy.gov.au website has a suite of resources that explain the introduction of the default market offer and reference price and include a glossary of key terms, case studies and frequently asked questions.
+The Australian Government's energy.gov.au website has resources that explain the introduction of the default market offer and reference price, and include a glossary of key terms, case studies and frequently asked questions.